Want one person to start flying free with you by earning the coveted Southwest Companion Pass? I’ll show you how to accomplish it in June.

 Download Your FREE Guide & Start Flying FREE on Southwest!

-Right now, your best bet to earn the Southwest Companion Pass is to take advantage of two Southwest credit card offers: one personal and one business.
+Right now, the easiest and quickest ways to earn the Southwest Companion Pass is to take advantage of two Southwest credit card offers: one personal and one business.
 Southwest offers three personal cards and one business credit card.

 Southwest Credit Card Options